Skip to main content

 The AMLD, which was first introduced in 1991 and, as of 2021, is in its sixth iteration (6AMLD), is a set of regulatory requirements intended to prevent money laundering and terrorist financing and establish a consistent regulatory environment across the EU.

-Breaking down the KYC process
+Breaking Down the KYC Process in Banks

 The KYC process can broadly be broken down into three constituent parts: pre-requisites, identification, and ongoing monitoring.

-KYC pre-requisites
+Setting the foundations with KYC pre-requisites

 One of the fundamental elements of any KYC process is its pre-requisites; a set of criteria that banks can use to define their ideal customer profile(s) and separate the customers that they want to work with from those they want to avoid.